sardana-org/sardana-followup/20191128/MINUTES.md

 	 work like this, but Zibi suggested to use hardware synchronization if possible, so they don't have to change the synchronization in the MG.
-	 Hardware synchronitazion can be used not only for continuous scans but also for step ones (in Alba they synchronize step scans with the icepad, the panda box can probably also do it).
+	 Hardware synchronitazion can be used not only for continuous scans but also for step ones (in Alba they synchronize step scans with the icePAP, the panda box can probably also do it).

        * Migration to python3 has not started.